EUGENE M. MCCARTHY, PHD

 At this point, he hesitated, thinking whether to turn back, but in the end he urged the pilot on.
 “Fortune," he said, “favors the brave.
 Let us seek Pomponianus!”
 Pomponianus [his friend] was then at Stabiae, where the sea forms a slight bay in the shore.
 He had already ordered all of the baggage back on board.
 For though there was not as yet any actual danger, they were within sight of it, and in fact, very near.
 If the situation seemed to worsen in any way, his plan had been to set back out to sea as soon as the wind turned, which at the time was blowing straight in toward shore.

 But the wind was such that they could sail to Pomponianus, so they did.
-Finding him extremely apprehensive, my uncle embraced him, and urged him to take heart, which he did more easily by the fact that he seemed unconcerned himself.
+Finding him extremely apprehensive, my uncle embraced him, and urged him to take heart, which he did more easily by the fact that he, my uncle, seemed unconcerned himself.
 He ordered a bath, and then, after bathing, sat cheerfully down to dinner, or at least, which is just as heroic, with every appearance of cheerfulness.
 This while great blasts of flame from Vesuvius glared forth in the night.
 My uncle, in order to reassure his friend, said the fires were only some of the villages burning that the country folk had abandoned to the flames.

 Afterward he went to bed, and it's clear he slept deeply.
 For the attendants outside could hear his breathing, which was usually quite heavy due to his being overweight.
 But they had to wake him since the court outside his room was filling with stone and ash, so that if he stayed longer, he would have been blocked up inside.
 So he got up, and went to Pomponianus and the others, who had been too upset even to think about sleeping.